-This is not an exhaustive dictionary, it’s a jumping off point.
-We hope that as you scroll through and see what we’ve picked for each letter your brain will also jump to all the other items starting with that letter that we didn’t choose and you’ll find yourself jotting down reminder notes to yourself to try all sorts of upcycling projects!
+This is not an exhaustive dictionary, it’s a jumping-off point.
+The hope is that as you scroll through and see what we’ve picked for each letter your brain will also jump to all the other items starting with that letter that we didn’t choose and you’ll find yourself jotting down reminder notes to yourself to try all sorts of upcycling projects!

 A is for Armchair

-This isn’t necessarily the easiest upcycle to start with, but its one that a lot of people are drawn to as most of us have an old battered chair of some description kicking around and when an armchair is transformed well it can make a real impact.
+This isn’t necessarily the easiest upcycle to start with, but it’s one that a lot of people are drawn to as most of us have an old battered chair of some description kicking around and when an armchair is transformed well it can make a real impact.

 B is for Boots

 There are lots of other things you can do with your old boots, from creating handbags out of them to using them as family mail cubbies, to creating decorative door hangings and more.

 C is for Chest of Drawers

-There are easier places to start than a chest of drawers (a mirror frame or a blanket box might be easier starter projects), but there definitely is something very restorative about seeing an unloved and dated chest of drawers painted pretty.
-We have a brilliant How to Guide for a small chest of drawers upcycle project here.
-The finished piece is even called ‘The Pink Lady’ – painted pretty indeed.
+There are easier places to start than a chest of drawers (a mirror frame or a blanket box might be simpler starter projects), but there is something very restorative about seeing an unloved and dated chest of drawers with a fresh coat of paint.

-D is for Dishes
+D is for Denim